-Prerequisites: KPE 263H/PHE 209H1, KPE 290Y/PHE 203Y1 Three lecture hours per week.
+Prerequisites: KPE 260H/PHE 205H, KPE 264H/PHE 225H Three lecture hours per week.

-❖ KPE 390Y Directed Research
+KPE 390Y Directed Research

 Under the guidance of a faculty member, accepted students participate in a research project related to the study of physical activity and health.
 The student and supervising faculty member collaborate on defining the research question, collecting and analyzing data, and interpreting the findings.
 At the end of the course, students submit an extensive research paper and present their research at the annual Bertha Rosenstadt National Undergraduate Research Conference.
-Students are also required to attend some workshops to assist them with the research proj-
+Students are also required to attend some workshops to assist them with the research projects.
 Prerequisites: KPE 290Y/PHE 203Y, a minimum B average in the area of interest, and an application process.
 For the application process, refer to KPE 495H, note #1 on page 24.
+Category: B